-Women are three times more likely to have nodules: about 30 percent of women in their 30s will have at least one, and most women will develop a thyroid nodule by the time they are 50.
+Women are four times more likely to have nodules: about 30 percent of women in their 30s will have at least one, and most women will develop a thyroid nodule by the time they are 50.

 Types of Thyroid Nodules

 There are various types of benign nodules, which I’ve outlined in the following infographic: